 2) For length of days, and long life, and peace, shall they add to thee.

-The reward for remembering the law and keeping God’s wishes deep in your heart to do them is that you’ll get more out of your days, live longer and have peace.
+The reward for remembering the law and keeping God’s wishes deep in your heart.
+Doing them you’ll gain more out of your days, live longer, and have peace.

 3) Let not mercy (kindness, compassion) and truth (stability, trustworthiness) forsake thee: bind them about thy neck; write them upon the table of thine heart:

-So (the reason) you will find favor (graciousness, kindness) and good understanding (intelligence; by implication, success, discretion, knowledge, prudence, sense and wisdom) in the sight of God and man.
+4) So (the reason) shalt thou find favour (graciousness, kindness) and good understanding (intelligence; by implication, success, discretion, knowledge, prudence, sense and wisdom) in the sight of God and man.

 5) Trust in the LORD with all thine heart; and lean not unto thine own understanding.